Information for International Students

-Students designated as International and enrolled in credit hours are required to purchase the Ohio State Comprehensive Student Health Benefits Plan.*
+Students designated as International and enrolled in credit hours are required to purchase the Ohio State Student Health Insurance Benefits Plan.*

 - You are automatically enrolled in the Student Health Insurance Benefits Plan ("SHI Benefits Plan") at the Student Only Coverage Level at the beginning of their first academic term of the academic year, and the fee automatically posts to your Statement of Account.

 - Fees post at the start of autumn and spring semesters.
 Remember to check your Statement of Account each semester to confirm your enrollment.

 - To change your Single Coverage to cover eligible dependents, you may do so during the Select/Waive period.
 Follow the Selection Procedures before the applicable deadlines.

 - If you experience a Qualifying Event, submit a Coverage Status Change Form within 31 days of the event.

 *If an international student is residing in their home country or abroad and taking only Distance Learning credits, the requirement does not apply.

-International students may qualify for an exemption from the Comprehensive Student Health Benefits Plan if:
+International students may qualify for an exemption from the Student Health Insurance Benefits Plan if:

 - A government purchases an insurance policy that meets the Minimum Health Insurance Criteria below on the student’s behalf and fully financially sponsors the student (Note: SHI requires written confirmation from the government that the government will take full financial responsibility for all medical expenses not covered by insurance), OR

 - The student is covered under a US-based health insurance policy as a US-based employee, or as a dependent of a US-based employee, OR